 Now all set…! you can add other tables into your web app besides the one that is created as per your template selection.

-Database applications, like MS Access are well suited with websites which depend on already stored data for creating and saving content.
+Database applications, like MS Access, are well suited with websites that depend on already stored data for creating and saving content.
 Whereas, the database is been stored on the server which executes on the website background.
-So, you needs to follow some method to enter or retrieve data.
-For such tasks, MS Access forms are perfect for creating user interface for easy communication with the database.
+So, you need to follow some method to enter or retrieve data.
+For such tasks, MS Access forms are perfect for creating a user interface for easy communication with the database.

-These Access forms after then can be transformed to the HTML format within your MS Access application.
+These Access forms after then can be transformed into the HTML format within your MS Access application.
 So, this will ultimately simplify the process to convert Access database into web application.

 Make a double tap on your MS Access file to open the database.